pongasoft/glu/README.md

         gradle package // to create the package gradle package-install // to install locally (for dev)

+* `agent/org.linkedin.glu.agent-cli-impl`:
+Contains the implementation of the agent cli

 * `agent/org.linkedin.glu.agent-tracker`
 Listens to ZooKeeper events to track the agent writes (used in console-webapp).